 Product Round-up & Mini Reviews – Best Drum Heads

-The Emperor X Coated Snare Head by Remo is the most affordable skin we review in this article, but considering the price, you still get some pretty cool material and technology for your buck.
-We feel that the best aspect here has to be the drum head’s durability.
-This thing is made from two free-floating pieces of tough, 10mm coated Mylar film, which can take a battering.
-There’s also a built-in 5mm reverse black dot, which enables the head to produce warm, mid to low frequency tones, making it perfect for rock and heavy metal playing styles.
+This one by Remo is the most affordable skin we review here, but considering the price, you still get some pretty cool material and technology for your buck.
+We feel that the best aspect here has to be its durability.
+It’s made from two free-floating pieces of tough, 10mm coated Mylar film, which can take a battering.
+There’s also a built-in 5mm reverse black dot, which produces warm, mid to low frequency tones, making it perfect for rock and heavy metal playing styles.

 - Durable – The Emperor X can take a beating and will last for months.

 - Versatile – This item works well in upper-middle to low-end tones.